localstack/docs/content/en/getting-started/auth-token/index.md

 ## Managing your License

-To begin using LocalStack, a license is required.
-You can get a license by signing up on the [LocalStack Web Application](https://app.localstack.cloud/sign-up).
-You can choose between a free 14-day trial or a [paid license](https://app.localstack.cloud/pricing).
-The trial allows full access to all LocalStack features.
+To use LocalStack, a license is required.
+You can get a license by registering on the [LocalStack Web Application](https://app.localstack.cloud/sign-up).Choose between a 14-day trial or explore additional features with our [paid offerring](https://app.localstack.cloud/pricing).
+During the trial period, you are welcome to use all the features of LocalStack.

 After starting your trial or purchasing a license, you need assign it to a user.
 Follow the steps below to assign a license to a user: